Home

 By 2007, Apple was reimaging its entire product lineup’s style.
 The new generation of iMacs and MacBooks featured the aluminum style that would be used for the next decade.
 While this generation did not introduce many new features, the hardware was still significantly improved.

-With the latest Core 2 Duo processors from Intel and 1GB of RAM standard, performance was noticeably improved from the previous model.
+With Intel’s latest Core 2 Duo processors and 1GB of RAM standard, performance was noticeably improved from the previous model.
 Connectivity is similar to the previous generation, with three USB 2.0 ports, two Firewire ports, and WiFi and Bluetooth.

 Unibody Apple iMac